mattblovell/kodi_panel/README.rst

 projects.
 The main advantage of *not* being a Kodi addon is that, at least with Kodi Leia, one is no longer restricted to Python 2.
-Being a standalone script also means that one can have a separate SBC driving a "Now Playing" screen anywhere one would like!
+Being a standalone script also means that one can have a separate SBC driving a "Now Playing" screen anywhere one would like.

 The various kodi_panel scripts are also fairly short.
 If you are familiar with reading and writing Python, and making use of the Pillow